pbain63/Website-by-responsive-html-images/README.md

 - ✅ Lightweight and easy to customize
 - ✅ Live deployment via GitHub Pages

-## 📂 Project Structure

-/
-├── index.html
-├── /images
-│ ├── image1.jpg
-│ └── ....
-├── style.css
-│
-└── README.md

 🧩 Future Improvements

-Add a header, navbar, and footer
+- Add a header, navbar, and footer

-Add real content and page sections
+- Add real content and page sections

-Improve accessibility (alt text, semantic elements)
+- Improve accessibility (alt text, semantic elements)

-Add hover effects and animations
+- Add hover effects and animations

-Optimize images using WebP and lazy loading
+- Optimize images using WebP and lazy loading

 📃 License

 This project is open-source and available under the MIT License.

 🙌 Acknowledgments

 This project was built as part of practicing responsive layout design using just HTML and CSS.